 Talking to developers is mandatory, but not only when handing off your work to them.

-You should include their team early on in the process, showcasing your research, ideas, and mostly the prototypes to avoid any roadblocks.
+You should include their team early on in the design process, showcasing your research, ideas, and mostly the prototypes to avoid any roadblocks.

 Recording this meeting for later reference is also a good idea.

-After development, a design review is mandatory, because even with those countless meetings and documents you shared, you could miss some pieces of the puzzle.
+After development, a design review is mandatory because even with those countless meetings and documents you shared, you could miss some pieces of the puzzle.
 Again, developers do not have the trained eye you have to see small details, and we all know small details matter a lot because they have a huge impact on the user experience.

 Once this document is ready, maybe an extra screenshot with the missing details could help you to explain issues to them better: